Sex During Third Trimester – What Safe, What Not?

 1. I want to have penetrative sex with my husband.
 I’m currently in my third trimester of pregnancy.
 Will penetration poke my baby?

-The answer is – no. Penetration doesn’t affect the baby as she is safe and snug in her sac, which doesn’t allow everything to pass through.
-Yes, the uterus will move around a bit, but that’s normal.
+The answer is – no. Penetration doesn’t affect the baby as she is safe and snug in her sac, which prevents everything from passing.
+The uterus will move around a bit, but that’s normal.
 Unless you’ve been instructed pelvic rest, sex is okay during these months.

 2. I’ve been told that sex during pregnancy can cause a miscarriage.
 Is this true?